DHTMLX/gantt-docs/data/migrating.md

 6) **Run-time Objects**:

-dhtmlxGantt 2.0 doesn't use different types for project and task obejcts.
+dhtmlxGantt 2.0 doesn't use different types for project and task objects.
 Instead of this, any task object can have 1 parent object and any number of child tasks.

 - **<i>GanttProject</i>**
   - Instead of getDuration(), getId(), getName(), getPercentCompleted(), getStartDate(), project properties are accessed through **gantt.getTask(projectTaskId).{name_of_property}**